-- Make sure that you write your social security number on your return. - Complete your return using black ink. - You must round dollar amounts to the nearest whole dollar.
+- ∉ Complete your return using black ink. - ¥ You must round dollar amounts to the nearest whole dollar.
 If 50 cents or more, round up to the next dollar.
-If less than 50 cents, round down. - When asked to provide your own schedule, attach a separate sheet with your name and social security number at the top.
-Attach your own schedules to the back of your return. - You must complete your federal return before you can start your Arizona return. - Make sure you include your home telephone number.
-If your daytime number is not the same as your home number, make sure you include a daytime number. - If filing a fiscal year return, fill in the period covered in the space provided at the top of the form.
+If less than 50 cents, round down.
+Do not enter cents. - ∀ When asked to provide your own schedule, attach a separate sheet with your name and social security number at the top.
+Attach your own schedules to the back of your return. - Make sure you include your home telephone number.
+If your daytime number is not the same as your home number, make sure you include a daytime number. - ∉ If filing a fiscal year return, fill in the period covered in the space provided at the top of the form.